-The monthly support is provided by Family Sponsorships from US Churches, individuals, etc. The monthly sponsorship covers the cost of the Day Care Project as well as Family Support and Empowerment.
+The monthly support is provided by Family Sponsorships from Churches, individuals, etc. The monthly sponsorship covers the cost of all components of the EHE Holistic Intervention.
 For more information on Family Sponsorships, please click here.

 We look to cooperate with other ministries and the local community in identifying needs within the community.
 One potential need is training programs for local families in need to learn skills in the areas of parenting, HIV awareness, hygiene, sanitation, public health, etc. We are actively trying to assist the community with these needs.

 We also have opened a Children’s Library and Literacy Center.
 This will provide a place for children to grow in reading and for Moms to learn to read and write.
 We have a couple of computers and plenty of books, which will not only be an asset to our project participants, but also to the community at large.

 At the same time we have a Literacy Educator on staff who is tutoring the children as well as teaching the Moms in the project to read.